Aadithya01/Fraud-Detection-Analytics/README.md

 3) Built Machine Learning models to predict the likelihood of fraud
 4) Productization by building a prototype with a front end for our model

+For more details on our work, please visit our blog https://medium.com/@matt.viteri/fighting-fraud-the-machine-learning-way-d4d4118e29f4